biergaiqiao/Oriole-Thwarting-Privacy-against-Trustworthy-Deep-Learning-Models/facenet/readme.md

 #### Set the python paths
 Set the environment variable `PYTHONPATH` to point to the `src` directory of the cloned repo.
 This is typically done something like this

 `export PYTHONPATH=[...]/facenet/src`

 where [...] should be replaced with the direcotry where cloned facenet  repo resides.

+#### Prepare training dataset(s)

+###### Dataset structure

+Is assumed that the training dataset is arranged as below, i.e. where each class a sub-directory containing the training examples belonging to that class.